COVID-19 and Fellows: Frequently Asked Questions

 How should graduating fellows prepare for the next phase of their career in the COVID-19 era?

 The uncertainty produced by the pandemic affects all healthcare institutions.
 Many are facing unprecedented financial pressures and have put in place temporary hiring freezes.
+Despite general hiring freezes, some institutions are hiring in specific areas, so fellows should consider reaching out to institutions even if a job is not posted.
 It will be helpful for fellows to have clear and open communication with potential employers and discuss contingencies.
 If you do not have a position confirmed after you graduate, ask about the possibility of staying on at your home institution, at least temporarily.

 If you are moving to another institution, try to familiarize yourself with their efforts to care for patients during COVID-19.
 Are they using telemedicine or phone visits?
 See if you can find out what platforms are being used and if you can try them out.
 Investigate if scheduling and billing practices are the same or different, especially during COVID-19.
 See if the institution can provide resources that are being shared with currently faculty.
 Familiarizing yourself with the logistical challenges of your future job now will hopefully allow you to focus more on the clinical care of your patients once you get started.